Training requirements for EDO certification

-Prior to applying for EDO certification, you must successfully complete the following four steps:
+Before applying for exposure device operator (EDO) certification, you must complete the following four steps:

 You must complete a 40-hour classroom vocational training course in radiation safety and the theory and practice of industrial radiography.

 An acceptable course must include the following topics:

 - all applicable principles of radiation protection and radiation safety

 - principles of operation of industrial exposure devices and procedures for using them under normal conditions and during emergencies

 - relevant sections of the Nuclear Safety and Control Act and applicable regulations